walterdejong/synctool/doc/chapter4.md

   Give the command and arguments to execute `ssh`. synctool and `dsh` use this command to execute remote commands on the target nodes.

-  The exact location of the `ssh` command is operating system specific;
+  The exact location of the `ssh` program is operating system specific;
   the PATH environment variable will be searched for the command if you do not supply a full path.